shishirsalunkhe/E-Commerce-Customer-Churn-Retention-Analytics/README.md

 Import clean_ecommerce_churn.csv into your MySQL/SQL database and execute churn_analysis_db.sql.

 * **View Power BI Dashboard:**
-Open E_Commerce_Churn_Report.pbix in Power BI Desktop to interact with the visualizations.
+Open churn_analysis_Report.pbix in Power BI Desktop to interact with the visualizations.

 ---